Find Affordable College Courses

 79% Women

 University of Houston comes in at #4 on our list of the most popular colleges offering bachelor's degrees in health and wellness.
 Each year, around 47,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-For the 2020-2021 academic year, 222 bachelor's degrees were handed out to health and wellness majors at UH.
-Of these students, 79% were women and 82% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,723 per year.
+During the most recent year for which we have data, 222 people received their bachelor's degree in health and wellness from UH.
+About 79% of this group were women, and 89% were students from an underrepresented racial-ethnic group.

 #5